inperium-corp/inperium-openapi/README.md

           description: The ID of the parent company.
           format: uuid
 ```
 * Feel free to add meaningful examples to the object models (tentative).
+They will be displayed in API documentation.

 ```
     CompanyRequest: